vtex-apps/search/docs/README.md

 | `blockClass`          | `string` | Unique block ID to be used in [CSS customizations](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-css-handles-for-store-customization). | `undefined`   |
 | `horizontalAlignment` | `string` | Defines the horizontal alignment of the banner.
 Possible values are `left`, `center`, or `right`.                                                            | `center`      |

-## App behavior
+## App behavior: Improving search experience

-The Search app provides blocks that, when rendered as components, will improve the user's search experience in stores where the VTEX Intelligent Search engine is supported.
+To improve the user's search experience in stores where the VTEX Intelligent Search engine is supported, we recommend the following:

-These components use `_q` as the query-string for the search term, meaning that if you want to track user searches in these components, you will need to add the `_q` query-string to the store's Google Analytics.
-To learn how to set up site search, you can refer to Google's documentation on Setting up Site Search.

-However, please note that the mentioned documentation is specifically for VTEX stores using Universal Analytics (UA).
-It is important to be aware that **Google will no longer support UA, as stated in this release note.
-We strongly recommend migrating to GA4.**
+- **Migrate your store to Google Analytics 4 (GA4)**
+Starting on July 1st, 2023, Google will no longer support Universal Analytics (UA).
+We strongly recommend migrating to GA4 to keep track of your store's analytics.
+For more information, check out [this release note](https://developers.vtex.com/updates/release-notes/2023-05-04-google-tag-manager-new-version).

+- **Setting up VTEX Google Tag Manager**
-For stores using GA4, we recommend setting up the VTEX Google Tag Manager app, which includes the search event within the app's data layer.
-You can find more information on how to set up Google Tag Manager in the Setting up Google Tag Manager documentation.
+The Google Tag Manager app includes the `search` event within the app's data layer.
+You can find more information on how to set up Google Tag Manager in the [Setting up Google Tag Manager](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-up-google-tag-manager) documentation.

+> ⚠️ Please note that although the Search app's blocks enhance the search experience in VTEX stores with the Intelligent Search engine, this feature is only compatible with VTEX stores using UA.
+As UA will be discontinued on July 1st, 2023, we highly recommend that you update your store to GA4, as previously mentioned.

 ## Customization